 2018 began an exciting new chapter for the sport’s premiere event as USA Pickleball and Desert Champions, LLC partnered on a multi-year agreement to host the tournament at the world-renowned Indian Wells Tennis Garden.
 The 2018 Margaritaville USA Pickleball National Championships featured 45 championship caliber pickleball courts and the world’s largest pickleball championship court.
 The event also set a new player registration record with over 2,200 registered players who competed in a total of 4,300 matches.
 This tournament also provided the highest cash purse ($75,000) in the history of the sport!
 As for broadcast coverage, over 17 hours of the event were live-streamed to a nation-wide audience on ESPN3 and a special, 1-hour highlight program aired nationally on ESPNEWS.

 In 2019, the tournament expanded on the successful foundation established during Nationals’ first year in Indian Wells.
 With a host of upgraded features, the tournament provided a better overall event experience across the board.
 Spectators were treated to a new VIP lounge on the south end of the stadium court and live video screens were conveniently placed near the shade tree park where spectators could catch all the stadium court action from the food and beverage area.
-Additional retail, event sponsors, dining options all left little doubt that this tournament will be remembered as a momentous occasion for the sport.
-The ten-day event had an overall turn out of nearly 28,000 fans.
+Additional retail, event sponsors, dining options all left little doubt that this tournament will be remembered as a momentous occasion.
+The ten-day event had an overall turn out of nearly 28,000 fans, and later won the Racquet Sports Industry Magazine award for ‘Pickleball Tournament of the Year’ due to its incredible impact on the sport overall.